-The past several years have been marked by an increase in the frequency and severity of wildfires in the western U.S. and Canada.
+The past several years have been marked by an increase in the frequency and severity of wildfires in the Western U.S. and Canada.
 The effects of these fires have been devastating on the areas directly impacted, and smoke from the fires has been a frequent health concern in nearby population centers.
 It has also become increasingly apparent that the impact of these wildfires can extend far beyond the immediate area.
-Wildfire smoke can and does impact air quality throughout the entire continental U.S.
+Wildfire smoke can and does impact air quality throughout North America.

 In the Corn Belt region, noticeable levels of smoke in the air during summer and fall have now become commonplace.
 Wildfire smoke is often most noticeable in the evenings, with hazy red sunsets resulting from the filtering of sunlight through the particulate matter suspended in the atmosphere.
 During the day, the smoke creates a persistent cloudy haze in the air, reducing the intensity of direct sunlight and making it more diffuse.